Chart Color Schemes

 An assessment of population growth drivers in Rangeville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Rangeville's population, as of November 2025, is approximately 8,892.
-This figure represents an increase of 224 people since the 2021 Census, which reported a population of 8,668.
-The change is inferred from the estimated resident population of 8,849 in June 2024 and an additional 45 validated new addresses since the Census date.
-This results in a population density ratio of 1,077 persons per square kilometer, which is relatively aligned with averages seen across locations assessed by AreaSearch.
-The primary driver of population growth was overseas migration during recent periods.
+Rangeville's population, as of November 2025, is approximately 8,892 people.
+This figure represents an increase of 224 individuals since the 2021 Census, which recorded a population of 8,668 people.
+The estimated resident population from June 2024 was 8,849, with an additional 45 validated new addresses contributing to this growth.
+This results in a density ratio of 1,077 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Overseas migration primarily drove population growth in the area during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort where utilized.
-Future population trends indicate an expected increase just below the median of regional areas across the nation, with the area projected to expand by 600 persons to 2041, reflecting a total increase of 6.3% over the 17 years.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population trends suggest an increase just below the median of regional areas nationwide by 2041, with the area expected to expand by 600 persons reflecting a total increase of 6.3% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population